 The entire area of the rug is filled with a single integrated design with well-balanced individual components.
 The basic design is relatively simple and the richness of the overall design is a result of the contrasting colors in the background and the subtle variations between the patterns that are used as filler patterns.

-The border is made up of 4 bands that run parallel to each others.
-The border encloses a large rectangular field and in the very centre of the field is a large yellow medallion.
+The border is made up of 4 bands that run parallel to each other.
+The border encloses a large rectangular field and in the very center of the field is a large yellow medallion.
 Around the medallion is a circle of pointed oval shaped patterns with a hanging lamp featured at either end.
-The four corner pieces are basically 1/4th of the central medallion pattern but they not feature the lamps that can be seen in the center.
+The four corner pieces are basically 1/4th of the central medallion pattern but they did not feature the lamps that can be seen in the center.

 The two lamps that can be seen hanging from the centerpiece are not the same size, and this has given rise to several debates and controversies as to why the weavers deviated from the norm with regards to the size of these lamps.
 Some scholars put forward the view that the flaw was deliberate to prove the point that only God could be perfect and all humans, including the most skilled weavers, still had a degree of imperfection.
 Other scholars believed that the different sizes of the lamp motifs were the clever use of graphical perspective.
 When anyone looked at the rug from the end of the smaller lamp, both lamps appear to be the same size,

 Within the design itself, each part is filled with one or two types of scrollwork set with various leaves and flowers.
 Some of the patterns feature symmetrical snaking forms that represent clouds.
 The largest and the most complex of these patterns covers the dark-blue background of the main field.
 Here there are 2 sets of scrolls and they are designed in such a way that one is laid on top of the other to create a sense of depth.